4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 POCUS

-• A normal or plumped IVC virtually rules out hemorrhagic shock as a cause of patient’s instability unless there are coexisting conditions which increases the right atrial pressure such as pulmonary embolism, pulmonary hypertension, tricuspid regurgitation, pericardial disease.
+- A normal or plumped IVC virtually rules out hemorrhagic shock as a cause of a patient’s instability unless there are coexisting conditions that increases the right atrial pressure such as pulmonary embolism, pulmonary hypertension, tricuspid regurgitation, or pericardial disease.

-• Gastric ultrasonography: Its a non-invasive widely available, and rapid method to evaluate both gastric size and content. (see scanning technique).
-Studies have demonstrated that various contents of the stomach (gas, fluid, and solid) can be differentiated based on their appearance on the ultrasound.9
+- This is a non-invasive widely available, and rapid method to evaluate both gastric size and content. (see scanning technique).
+Studies have demonstrated that various contents of the stomach (gas, fluid, and solid) can be differentiated based on their appearance on the ultrasound 9.

-• Arguably an empty stomach is against an active bleeding in the esophagus or stomach (e.g. variceal hemorrhage).
-Alternatively, a distended stomach (especially if heterogeneous internal echogenicity seen) may suggest upper GI hemorrhage if the patient hasn’t recently eaten (figure 2).10
+- An empty stomach is arguably against active bleeding in the esophagus or stomach (e.g. variceal hemorrhage).
+Alternatively, a distended stomach (especially if heterogeneous internal echogenicity is seen) may suggest upper GI hemorrhage if the patient hasn’t recently eaten (figure 2) 10.

 Nasogastric (NG) Lavage

 NG tube insertion is one of the most unpleasant and inhumane procedures and should be avoided unless specifically indicated.
-Regarding evaluation and treatment of GIB, indications for NG tubes differ widely among practitioners.
-Recent studies reveal that the true clinical value of an NG tube in patients with GI bleeding is probably less than what traditionally was believed. {111213}
+Regarding the evaluation and treatment of GIB, indications for NG tubes differ widely among practitioners.
+Recent studies reveal that the true clinical value of an NG tube in patients with GI bleeding is probably less than what traditionally was believed {11, 12, 13}.

-• Patients with very high clinical suspicion for UGIB (significant amount of proven bloody vomitus) or those with presumptive upper source (e.g. melena, age <50 y/o; hematocrit <30) do not need NGT insertion for diagnosis.
-On the other hand, in the following conditions NGT insertion may have diagnostic yields:
+- Patients with very high clinical suspicion for UGIB (a significant amount of proven bloody vomitus) or those with presumptive upper source (e.g. melena, age <50 y/o; hematocrit <30) do not need NGT insertion for diagnosis.
+On the other hand, in the following conditions, NGT insertion may have diagnostic yields:

-• Suspected history of bloody vomitus: a bloody aspirates may confirm UGIB.
+- Suspected history of bloody vomitus: a bloody aspirate may confirm UGIB.

-• Hematochezia: Up to 10% of patients with hematochezia have an upper GI source of bleeding.
-In the presence of findings that are suggestive for upper GI bleeding (e.g. history of UGIB, cirrhosis, BUN/Cr >30, epigastric discomfort), insertion of NGT may be helpful diagnostically.
-In this situation a bloody lavage signifies an upper source of bleeding and will determine the next appropriate diagnostic approach (upper endoscopy).
+- Hematochezia: Up to 10% of patients with hematochezia have an upper GI source of bleeding.
+In the presence of findings that are suggestive of upper GI bleeding (e.g. history of UGIB, cirrhosis, BUN/Cr >30, epigastric discomfort), insertion of NGT may be helpful diagnostically.
+In this situation, a bloody lavage signifies an upper source of bleeding and will determine the next appropriate diagnostic approach (upper endoscopy).

-• An NG aspirate is diagnostically unhelpful, unless frankly bloody fluid is obtained.
+- An NG aspirate is diagnostically unhelpful unless frankly bloody fluid is obtained.
 Small bits of darkish material, bloody mucus, or positive guaiac tests probably represent sequelae of the procedure, whereas a clear appearance and negative tests still miss most bleeding distal to the stomach (sensitivity 50%).
-Patients with a bleeding pattern indicative of a Mallory-Weiss tear may need neither an NG tube nor endoscopy.
+Patients with a bleeding pattern indicative of a Mallory-Weiss tear may need neither an NG tube nor an endoscopy.

-• Reducing risk of aspiration (when endotracheal intubation anticipated): If intubation is indicated in patients with GI bleeding, NG lavage may be helpful in emptying the gastric contents and reducing the risk of aspiration, especially if the stomach is full and vomiting is uncontrolled.
+- Reducing the risk of aspiration (when endotracheal intubation is anticipated): If intubation is indicated in patients with GI bleeding, NG lavage may help empty the gastric contents and reduce the risk of aspiration, especially if the stomach is full and vomiting is uncontrolled.

-• Providing a clear endoscopic field (at discern of gastroenterologist)
+- Providing a clear endoscopic field (at the discerning of gastroenterologists)

 Laboratory evaluation